Optimal quantum operations at zero energy cost: Multiround recursive protocols

 \subsection{Fidelity and success probability}

 The optimal protocol is specified recursively by equations \eqref{bksucc} and \eqref{bkfail}.
 Making the dependence on the input and target states explicit, it is possible to derive closed formulas for the fidelity and the success probability.
-To this purpose, we introduce some notation.
-For every energy $E \in \Sp (\varphi) \cap \Sp(\psi)$, we define the ratio $ p_E/q_E $ and arrange its possible values in increasing order as where $r_L$ is the maximum ratio.
+To this purpose, we need to introduce some notation.
+Given a pair of pure states $|\varphi\>$ and $|\psi\>$ and given the corresponding probabilities $p_E$ and $q_E$ defined in Eq. (\ref{define-PQ}), we define the ratio $ p_E/q_E $ for all values of the energy in $ \Sp (\varphi) \cap \Sp(\psi)$.
+Then, we arrange the values of the ration $r_E$ in increasing order as where $r_L$ is the maximum ratio.
 Clearly, by the assumption of finite dimensionality, $L $ satisfies the relation

 For every possible value $r_i$, we consider the set of energy eigenvalues $\set R_i$ defined as

 and we denote the union of the first $k$ sets by

 With this definition, the fidelity and the success probability at the $k$-th step can be expressed as